Chart Color Schemes

 Income

-Waratah West had median taxpayer income of $44,944 and average income of $53,987 in financial year 2022.
-This was below national averages of $49,459 (median) and $62,998 (average) for Rest of NSW.
-As of September 2025, estimated incomes are approximately $50,611 (median) and $60,795 (average), based on Wage Price Index growth since financial year 2022.
-Census 2021 data shows Waratah West's household, family, and personal incomes rank modestly, between the 25th and 36th percentiles.
-Income analysis reveals that 33.1% of locals (1,085 people) fall into the $1,500 - 2,999 income category.
-This is consistent with surrounding region trends showing 29.9% in the same category.
-Housing affordability pressures are severe, with only 80.2% of income remaining, ranking at the 32nd percentile.
+The median taxpayer income in Waratah West is $44,944, with an average of $53,987, according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than the national average, which is a median income of $52,390 and an average income of $65,215 in Rest of NSW.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $48,926 (median) and $58,770 (average).
+Census data shows that household, family, and personal incomes in Waratah West rank modestly, between the 25th and 36th percentiles.
+Income distribution indicates that 33.1% of the population falls within the $1,500 - 2,999 range, which is consistent with broader trends across the surrounding region at 29.9%.
+Housing affordability pressures are severe in Waratah West, with only 80.2% of income remaining after housing costs, ranking at the 32nd percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income